 Board Members

-The Liverpool City Region Music Board is made up of 22 members and 8 observers from across the music industry.
-Our members are listed below.
+The Liverpool City Region Music Board is made up of 21 members and 12 observers from across the music industry.
+Details of each board member are listed below.

 Managing Director of Sound City